ishwar-chandra/Delete-Multiple-Repo-Once/README.md

-# 🧹 GitHub Repo Cleaner
+# 🧹 GitHub Repo Remover

 A GUI application for bulk deletion of GitHub repositories with encrypted token storage.